 Slideshow: Museum volunteers build a track in the shop and move the Garrett indoors, October 31, 2012

-Slideshow: The Garrett is moved to its current location behind the Pueblo Railway Museum shop, April 2, 2019
+Slideshow: The Garrett is moved to its current location in front of the Pueblo Railway Museum shop, April 2, 2019

 Copyright © 2021, Pueblo Railway Foundation